olliw42/mLRS-docu/docs/MSPX.md

 <img src="images/MSPX_ports.png" width="720px">

-- In the Receiver tab, select the Receiver Type in the Receiver Mode pannel to MSP, and save settings.
+- In the Receiver tab, select the Receiver Type in the Receiver Mode panel to MSP, and save settings.

 <img src="images/MSPX_receivermode.png" width="720px">